 Not a conversion.
 A proper insulated roof.

 Supalite is the UK’s leading lightweight tiled conservatory roof system.
-It replaces tired polycarbonate or glass with a layered, insulated structure that performs like a new-build extension roof — but is engineered to be light enough to fit onto your existing conservatory base and frame.
+It replaces tired polycarbonate or glass with a layered, insulated structure that performs to current Building Regulations new-build extension thermal targets (the system achieves 0.15 W/m²K, better than the 0.18 W/m²K minimum for new-build extensions) — but is engineered at around 40 kg/m² so it fits onto most existing conservatory bases and frames without rebuilding.

 Outside, you get the look of a solid tiled roof in your choice of profile and colour.
 Inside, you get a smooth, vaulted plastered ceiling that you can light, paint and live under like any other room in the house.